 Sprawling across an expansive 32-acre park-like campus, our environment embodies space and growth.
 It’s lush, green and abundant.
 Our learning and social spaces are places of possibility; purposefully designed to foster the knowledge and skills required for future-focused workplaces.

 Treetops Restaurant & Café

-Work is almost complete on our multi-functional cafeteria and restaurant.
-This signature building will provide a recreational and leisure space for students and staff to enjoy quality food, relaxation time and company in a comfortable and dignified way.
-Treetops Restaurant on the top level will offer sophisticated dining options to students and staff and The Meeting Place cafe downstairs is perfect for a quick hot-chocolate (or coffee for the big kids), sandwich and chat with friends.
+Our multi-functional cafe and restaurant opened in July 2020.
+Our new dining precinct offers a recreational and leisure space for students and staff to enjoy quality food, relaxation time and great company in a comfortable and dignified way.
+Treetops Restaurant on the top level provides sophisticated dining options and a function centre and The Meeting Place Cafe downstairs is perfect for a quick hot-chocolate (or coffee for the big kids), sandwich and chat with friends.
 We envisage many ‘foodie friendships’ flourishing here.

 Early Learning Centre

 Our Early Learning Centre (ELC) was opened early 2019 and is an architecturally designed, state-of-the-art facility that promotes the attributes inherent in our International Baccalaureate Primary Years Programme.
 Natural and built indoor and outdoor spaces are perfect for play-based and inquiry-based learning and an adventure playground strengthens little minds, muscles and fundamental movement skills.

 Technical & Applied Studies Facility